 Acorns is in a dedicated building with its own large garden set in the 5.5 acres of school grounds.
-Acorns pupils have full use of all school facilities (astro pitch, outdoor classroom, library, all-weather track, animals etc) and regularly visit our Reception classes which means children have an excellent transition to school as well as learning experiences that truly adapt for each child.
+Acorns pupils have full use of all school facilities (astroturf pitch, outdoor classroom, library, all-weather track, animals etc) and regularly visit our Reception classes which means children have an excellent transition to school as well as learning experiences that are tailored to each child.

 Nursery Session Options